-Tokyo Guide: Yanaka 谷中 千駄木
+Tokyo Area Guide: Yanaka 谷中 千駄木

-The cemetery has the feel of park with its alley of cherry trees (pictured above).
-It also can boast of being the final resting place of Tokugawa Yoshinobu, the last shogun of Japan (pictured below).
+Yanaka Cemetery (Yanaka Reien or, more commonly, Yanaka Bochi, in Japanese) is one of Tokyo's most famous.
+Yanaka Cemetery has the feel of a park with its greenery, and beautiful alley of cherry trees.
+Yanaka Cemetery also can boast of having the grave of Tokugawa Yoshinobu, the last shogun of Japan.

-Having strolled through the cherry tree arcade and exited on the other side of the cemetery, you can now explore the neighborhood.
+Having strolled through the cherry tree arcade and exited on the other side of the cemetery, you can now explore the Yanaka neighborhood.

 Hongyoji Temple in Yanaka is famous for its cherry blossom in spring and the temple grounds have three haiku stones inscribed with haiku poems by the poets Taneda Santoka (1882-1940) and Kobayashi Issa (1763-1827).

 Yanaka Ginza is a short, narrow, old-time-style high street with mom and pop shops, just north of Sendagi Station, and just west of the North Exit of Nippori Station.